w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 The `verbose` option shows some extra information about the firewall's behavior.
 ### 2. Basic log viewing

+We use [journald](https://www.loggly.com/blog/why-journald/) logs for basic log viewing.
 Create a file called `journald.conf` file inside the `/etc/systemd/` directory with the following content:

 ```bash